Starbucks Corp. (NASDAQ:SBUX) declared its quarterly dividend on Tuesday, raising its payout to 57 cents per share from a previous 54 cents per share.

 How to calculate the intrinsic value of a stock?

-Starbucks Corp's (NASDAQ:SBUX) latest dividend increase amounts to a 7.5% quarter-on-quarter increase, which presents little surprise as the company's compound annual dividend growth rate for the past 14 years amounts to 20%.
-However, it should be considered that companies often determine their dividend policies based on their expected financial performance; as such, Starbucks Corp's (NASDAQ:SBUX) latest dividend increase suggests its board believes the firm's prospective operating results will be robust.
+Starbucks' latest dividend increase amounts to a 7.5% quarter-on-quarter increase, which presents little surprise as the its compound annual dividend growth rate for the past 14 years amounts to 20%.
+However, it should be considered that companies often determine their dividend policies based on their expected financial performance; as such, Starbucks' latest dividend increase suggests its board believes the company's prospective operating results will be robust.

-Trivially speaking, in order to pay sustainable dividends, a company must generate sufficient profits, and Starbucks Corp's (NASDAQ:SBUX) third-quarter financial results convey just that.
+Trivially speaking, in order to pay sustainable dividends, a company must generate sufficient profits, and Starbucks' third-quarter financial results convey just that.

-According to its latest results, Starbucks Corp (NASDAQ:SBUX) achieved record revenues amounting to $9.2 billion, which is a 12% year-on-year increase.
-Much of the company's fundamental support derived from its international markets segment, as its same-store sales surged by 24%.
-Additionally, Starbucks Corp (NASDAQ:SBUX) achieved a quarterly operating profit margin of 17.4%, trumping the 16.9% it produced in the prior year.
+According to its latest results, Starbucks achieved record revenue amounting to $9.2 billion, which is a 12% year-over-year increase.
+Much of the company's fundamental support derived from its international markets segment as its same-store sales surged by 24%.
+Additionally, it achieved a quarterly operating profit margin of 17.4%, trumping the 16.9% it produced in the prior year.

 In my view, investors are overzealous regarding headwinds from China.
-Sure, political issues coupled with interim economic stagnation are not beneficial to Starbucks Corp (NASDAQ:SBUX).
+Sure, political issues coupled with interim economic stagnation are not beneficial to Starbucks.
 However, exposure to China is part of a long-term growth strategy with secular growth central to most companies' rationale; moreover, unstable political issues within the region are part and parcel of expanding into an emerging market.

-To summarize this sub-section, it can be reasonably stated that Starbucks Corp's (NASDAQ:SBUX) fundamental attributes remain robust, acting against the grain of the economic headwinds embedded within 2023's economy.
+To summarize, it can be reasonably stated that Starbucks' fundamental attributes remain robust, acting against the grain of the economic headwinds embedded within 2023's economy.
 Moreover, another dividend increase frames the possibility of continued financial outperformance.

 Other noteworthy events

-In other events, Starbucks Corp's (NASDAQ:SBUX) visionary Howard Schultz has decided to step down from Starbucks Corp's (NASDAQ:SBUX) board after retiring as Chief Executive Officer merely six months ago.
-Although Schultz will continue to serve as Chairman Emeritus, it is clear that Starbucks Corp (NASDAQ:SBUX) is in a succession process.
+In other events, Starbucks visionary Howard Schultz has decided to step down from the board after retiring as CEO merely six months ago.
+Although Schultz will continue to serve as chairman emeritus, it is clear the compan is in a succession process.

-Even though many might be concerned by Schultz's departure, it must be weighed in that Starbucks Corp's (NASDAQ:SBUX) corporate strategy will unlikely change.
-Additionally, the company's dynamics have shifted significantly as the firm has traversed from a growth entity to a mega company.
+Even though many might be concerned by Schultz's departure, it must be weighed in that Starbucks' corporate strategy will unlikely change.
+Additionally, the company's dynamics have shifted significantly as it has traversed from a growth entity to a mega company.

-As such, I do not expect the succession to yield noteworthy material changes to the firm.
+As such, I do not expect the succession to yield noteworthy material changes.

-As for Starbucks Corp's (NASDAQ:SBUX) valuation, a discounted cash flow model implies the stock is undervalued by approximately 7.16%.
+As for Starbucks' valuation, a discounted cash flow model implies the stock is undervalued by approximately 7.16%.

-At face value, Starbucks Corp's (NASDAQ:SBUX) cash flow-based valuation is slightly underwhelming; additionally, Starbucks Corp (NASDAQ:SBUX) is trading at 29 times its earnings, which is significantly higher than its average price-to-earnings ratio of 15.82.
-Therefore, I fail to conclude that Starbucks Corp (NASDAQ:SBUX) presents value at this time.
+At face value, the comany's cash flow-based valuation is slightly underwhelming; additionally, Starbucks is trading at 29 times its earnings, which is significantly higher than its average price-earnings ratio of 15.82.
+Therefore, I fail to conclude that Starbucks presents value at this time.

-Further to its valuation, Starbucks Corp's (NASDAQ:SBUX) 2023 guru trades remain in net negative territory, with the likes of Joel Greenblatt (Trades, Portfolio), Steve Cohen, and Jeffries Group selling Starbucks Corp (NASDAQ:SBUX) shares in recent months.
+Further to its valuation, Starbucks' 2023 guru trades remain in net negative territory, with the likes of Joel Greenblatt (Trades, Portfolio), Steven Cohen (Trades, Portfolio) and Jefferies Group (Trades, Portfolio) selling shares in recent months.

-While guru trades do not determine a stock's trajectory by themselves, seeing the bearish outlook on Starbucks Corp (NASDAQ:SBUX) by some of the world's finest investors is worrisome.
+While guru trades do not determine a stock's trajectory by themselves, seeing the bearish outlook on Starbucks by some of the world's finest investors is worrisome.

-Starbucks Corp's (NASDAQ:SBUX) latest dividend increase presents an interesting talking point as the hike juxtaposes negative sentiment surrounding the firm's exposure to China, among other aspects.
+Starbucks' latest dividend increase presents an interesting talking point as the hike juxtaposes negative sentiment surrounding the company's exposure to China, among other aspects.

-My analysis shows that Starbucks Corp (NASDAQ:SBUX) has produced non-cyclical results in 2023, trumping estimates as few anticipated the firm to uphold its secular growth pattern during a soft consumer environment.
-Moreover, the company's latest data implies that the bearish outlook on China might be slightly overplayed.
+My analysis shows the company has produced non-cyclical results in 2023, trumping estimates as few anticipated it to uphold its secular growth pattern during a soft consumer environment.
+Moreover, the company's latest data implies the bearish outlook on China might be slightly overplayed.

-However, despite Starbucks Corp's (NASDAQ:SBUX) robust financial results and its compelling dividend, its stock presents little value at this time, which is corroborated by various valuation metrics and recent guru trading activity.
+However, despite Starbucks' robust financial results and its compelling dividend, its stock presents little value at this time, which is corroborated by various valuation metrics and recent guru trading activity.

 This article first appeared on GuruFocus.